n8802281/Cooperative-Group-AI/README.md

 ## 🧩 Overview

-**Strategic Pursuit AI Project** is a prototype simulation game built with Python and Pygame that demonstrates multi-agent coordination for real-time strategic pursuit.
+**Cooperative Group AI Project** is a prototype simulation game built with Python and Pygame that demonstrates multi-agent coordination for real-time strategic pursuit.
 The player (a green block) must avoid being caught by AI agents dynamically assigned one of three roles: **Chaser**, **Blocker**, or **Helper**.

 Roles are reassigned at fixed intervals or when an agent respawns, using **K-Means clustering** based on agent spatial distribution.
 Agents use **Cooperative A\*** for pathfinding to avoid collisions and coordinate effectively.